Comecon: International relations within the Comecon

 Soviet domination of Comecon was a function of its economic, political, and military power.
 The Soviet Union possessed 90 percent of Comecon members' land and energy resources, 70 percent of their population, 65 percent of their national income, and industrial and military capacities second in the world only to those of the United States.
 The location of many Comecon committee headquarters in Moscow and the large number of Soviet nationals in positions of authority also testified to the power of the Soviet Union within the organization.

 Soviet efforts to exercise political power over its Comecon partners, however, were met with determined opposition.
 The "sovereign equality" of members, as described in the Comecon Charter, assured members that if they did not wish to participate in a Comecon project, they might abstain.
 Central and East European members frequently invoked this principle in fear that economic interdependence would further reduce political sovereignty.
 Thus, neither Comecon nor the Soviet Union as a major force within Comecon had supranational authority.
 Although this fact ensured some degree of freedom from Soviet economic domination of the other members, it also deprived Comecon of necessary power to achieve maximum economic efficiency.

+Headquarters

+The Comecon Building is situated in the New Arbat Avenue of Moscow, next to the White House and the Embassy of the United States.
+It was designed by Mikhail Posokhin, Aschot Mndojanz and Vladimir Svirsky.
+The complex consists of three buildings joined by a common stylobate: a 31-story administrative skyscraper, a conference center, and the 13-story Hotel Mir.
+The buildings were constructed between 1963 and 1970.
+They were sold to the Moscow City Duma in 1991 and 1992, along with other COMECON real estate.
+The building became the headquarters of the Moscow government.
+Also, in 1994, the 1st State Duma was also based in the building.